Breeze Airways

-Breeze Airways, legally Breeze Aviation Group, Inc., is an American low-cost airline headquartered in Cottonwood Heights, Utah.
-It was founded by David Neeleman, who previously co-founded Morris Air, WestJet, JetBlue, and Azul Linhas Aereas.
+Breeze Airways is an American low-cost airline headquartered in Cottonwood Heights, Utah.
+It was founded by David Neeleman, who previously co-founded Morris Air, WestJet, JetBlue and Azul Brazilian Airlines.
 Breeze's operations launched on May 27, 2021, with its inaugural flight from Tampa International Airport to Charleston International Airport.

 History

 Conceptualization and establishment

 In June 2018, Neeleman planned to launch a new American airline, tentatively named Moxy Airways, with capital from former Air Canada CEO Robert Milton, former ILFC CEO Henri Courpron, former JetBlue board chairman Michael Lazarus, and himself.
 They noted that following the US consolidation of airlines, all eleven major carriers in the country that were profitable had all existed at least twenty years (except JetBlue, which Neeleman had co-founded in 2000); and there was an opportunity for a competitive carrier.
 They also noted that the country's four largest airlines carried 80% of domestic US passengers in 2017, and that due to the loss of service to smaller markets, US domestic air capacity had remained stagnant from 2007 to 2017, while the economy had expanded by 34%.

-Similarly to low-cost carriers (LCCs), the airline planned to offer point-to-point flights from smaller, secondary airports such as Norfolk International Airport, Westchester County Airport, or Providence's then-named T. F. Green Airport, bypassing larger airline hubs for shorter travel times.
+Similarly to low-cost carriers (LCCs), the airline planned to offer point-to-point flights from smaller, secondary airports such as Norfolk International Airport, Westchester County Airport, or Providence's T. F. Green Airport, bypassing larger airline hubs for shorter travel times.
 The airline reportedly also considered longer flights to South America and Europe.
 However unlike LCCs, proposed intentions included operating two cabins of service consisting of a first class and economy cabin, unlike the all-economy business model typically operated by LCCs.
 It would offer spacious seats and free Wi-Fi, like Azul and JetBlue, but charge fees for snacks and advance seat assignments, like ultra low-cost carriers Allegiant Air or Spirit Airlines.
 Additionally, its aircraft would not feature seatback screens for its in-flight entertainment, instead planning to offer streamed entertainment through personal electronic devices.
 For its launch of operations, the company ordered 60 Bombardier CS300s (later known as the Airbus A220-300), soliciting Chinese lessors to finance 18 aircraft, to be delivered starting in 2021.
 To accelerate the airline's launch to 2020, the company initially planned to use secondhand Embraer 195 aircraft from Azul.

 On February 7, 2020, the airline's name was announced as Breeze Airways, abandoning the "Moxy" name, as it created ambiguity with Marriott's "Moxy Hotels" trademark, although the airline would continue to reference its previous name in its associated airline codes (MX/MXY) and callsign (MOXY).
 The airline's branding, logo, colors and livery were developed by Brazilian airline marketing specialist, Gianfranco "Panda" Beting, Azul's co-founder and creator of Azul's branding, as well as that for TAP Air Portugal and Transbrasil.
 Neeleman proposed the tagline, the "World's Nicest Airline."
 On February 20, 2020, the airline established its headquarters in Cottonwood Heights, Utah.